-A Reigate and Banstead Local Cycling and Walking Infrastructure Plan (LCWIP) was adopted by Surrey County Council and endorsed by Reigate & Banstead Borough Council in March 2022.
+To help encourage more active travel, a Reigate and Banstead Local Cycling and Walking Infrastructure Plan (LCWIP) was adopted by Surrey County Council and endorsed by Reigate & Banstead Borough Council in March 2022.
 The LCWIP is the first stage in a three stage process to upgrade the cycling and walking infrastructure in the borough by identifying the most suitable routes for improvement.
 The next stage will be the detailed design stage for each of the priority routes and will be undertaken with communities directly affected by the proposed scheme.
 This will then be followed by the implementation stage, subject to funding availability.
+During this monitoring period, the LCWIP is awaiting the commencement of stage 2.